 For a candidate to be successful, this task must be completed in under 4 minutes 10 seconds.
-If the candidate is successful in achieving this, they will be given a two (2) minute break and proceed to Part 2.
+If the candidate is successful in achieving this, they will be given a 2 minute break and proceed to Part 2.
+The mandatory 2 minute rest period between Part 1 and Part 2 of the OFAT will commence at the conclusion of the allocated 4 minutes 10 seconds.
+Candidates who successfully complete the requirements of Part 1 in under 4 minutes 10 seconds will be afforded the remaining time as additional rest.